AdobeDocs/commerce-operations.en/help/performance/advanced-setup.md

 ---
-group: performance-best-practices
-title: Advanced setup
+title: Advanced Setup
-functional_areas:
-  - Configuration
-  - System
-  - Setup
+description: Review best practices and recommendations for large enterprise systems designed to process large volumes of data.
 ---

+# Advanced setup

-Magento is a highly flexible and scalable product containing solutions for merchants of all sizes.
+[!DNL Commerce] is a highly flexible and scalable product containing solutions for merchants of all sizes.
 This section covers best practices and recommendations on configuring [!DNL Commerce] to work with large amounts of data, extreme load, and other enterprise cases.

 ## Calibrate index performance